meng-li/sampling-study/README.md

 sampling-study
 ==============

-Examples on various sampling methods
+Examples on various sampling methods.
+You can either check sampling.py or skim though the corresponding iPython notebook sampling.ipynb